 Standards

-Riverscapes standards and how to comply with them
+Riverscapes standards and how to apply them

 We have intentionally kept our standards minimal.
-We have designed it to be just enough to catalog each dataset and how it should be displayed in our RiverscapesViewers.
+We have designed them to be just enough to catalog each dataset and how it should be displayed in our Riverscapes Viewers.

 Core Concepts